SuleAktas/rythmix/README.md

-# 🎶 Spotify
+# 🎶 Rythmix

-Spotify is a music streaming application that allow users to search for songs, like tracks and playlists, and play music.
+Rythmix is a music streaming application that allow users to search for songs, like tracks and playlists, and play music.